24536urdj/UNIT_4/README.md

 ### Success Criteria
 1. [issue tackled : enable only isak students to access the website ]: The solution needs to have a login and a registration system.
-2. [issue tackled :  having access to other students posts ]The solution needs to contain a page where client can see all posts
+2. [issue tackled :  having access to other students posts ]The solution needs to be able to classify updated notes into directories based on their subjects.
 3. [issue tackled :  rapid access to notes]The solution needs to be able to keep  the notes posts  organized and easily to follow by classifying them in categories based on their subjects.
 4. [issue tackled : notes sharing between isak students ]The solution needs to enable the client to add new posts
 5. [issue tackled : update the notes so that it harmonizes with the curriculum of the year]The solution needs to enable the client to delete unwanted posts.